DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 ### projects.locations.queues.testIamPermissions
 Returns permissions that a caller has on a Queue.
-If the resource does not exist, this will return an empty set of permissions, not a google.rpc.Code.NOT_FOUND error.
+If the resource does not exist, this will return an empty set of permissions, not a NOT_FOUND error.

 Note: This operation is designed to be used for building permission-aware UIs and command-line tools, not for authorization checking.
 This operation may "fail open" without warning.

 ```js